 Flakes composed of dendrites contain a lot of air in their structure and thus accumulate in a loosely packed fashion.
 Flakes composed of needles and columns will pack more densely, especially if the flakes break up into individual crystals as they hit the ground.

 Relatively weak vertical motion existed early in the storm around 12 UTC at 850 and 700 mb (Figures 8a and 8b).
 Vertical motion was forecast to increase considerably at both levels by 18 UTC (Figures 9a and 9b) due isentropic lift from the warm advection (Figure 7) and the approach of the upper level vorticity maximum ( Figures 2a and 2b).
 Also note that weak warm advection was indicated at 925 mb at 12 UTC (Figure 6a) from Minneapolis, MN to Green Bay, WI ahead of the low level trough implying possible weak vertical motion below 850 mb.
 Note that the suface trough slowed down as it moved across Eastern Wisconsin (Figures 3a, 3b, and 3c), indicating a prolonged lower tropospheric influence on the production of snow.
-The storm thus appeared to feature vertical motion superimposed over a deep layer of temperatures favorable for dendritic crystal growth.
-The dendrites would then have a lot of time to grow to a large size.
+The storm thus appeared to feature vertical motion superimposed over much of the layer of temperatures favorable for dendritic crystal growth.
+The dendrites had a lot of vertical distance to grow to a large size.

 Strong winds produce a sifting effect by causing snowflakes, and the ice crystals that compose them, to break into smaller pieces and pack more tightly.
 The almost calm winds of 0 to 2 knots reported by the Green Bay ASOS allowed snow to accumulate as loosely as possible.

-Vertical motion over a deep layer of temperatures favorable dendritic crystal growth, plus limited compaction due to very light winds, resulted in an unusually low water content snowfall for a place like Green Bay, WI.
+Vertical motion over a deep layer of temperatures favorable for dendritic crystal growth, plus limited compaction due to very light winds, resulted in an unusually low water content snowfall for Green Bay, WI.
 Arctic air provided a vertical temperature structure favorable for dendritic crystal growth from the surface through 700 mb.
-Dendrites tend to form very fluffy loosely connected snowflakes resulting in a similarly low density snowpack on the ground, especially if winds are light.
+Dendrites tend to form loosely connected snowflakes resulting in a fluffy snowpack on the ground, especially if winds are light.

 The moral of the story?
 Check the observed and forecast atmospheric profile for favorable combinations of temperatures, vertical motion, and saturation.
 The original forecast for the December 23, 2000 event contained snow amounts only half of what was observed.
-One of the forecasters victimized by this event had a chance for redemption.
-Prior to issuing a forecast for a different storm to affect North Central Wisconsin, the forecaster took a quick look at a model time-height section.
-The analysis showed a brief period in which dendritic crystal growth temperatures would correspond to a layer of maximum vertical velocity.
-The expected snow totals were boosted above the amounts initially considered and the forecast was on target.
-Obviously some confidence must exist concerning the accuracy of the models chosen or the ability of the forecaster to make adjustments to those models.
+One of the forecasters (almost) victimized by this snow event, shortly before issuing the forecast, took a quick look at a forecast model time-height section.
+Once seeing a brief period on the analysis during which dendritic crystal growth temperatures would overlap the period of strongest vertical velocity, the expected snow totals were boosted above the amounts initially considered.
+The forecast was on target.
+Obviously, not every forecast scenario is going to work out so well.
+Some confidence must exist concerning the accuracy of the models and the ability of the forecaster to make adjustments to the information the models provide.